 This program is designed to train participants in the administration of nitrous oxide inhalation analgesia.
 In addition, the integration of oral sedation will be emphasized.
 The program involves lecture and hands-on participation.
 Individual experience is under faculty supervision.
-You are provided a textbook with a home-study module for 8 of the 22 credit hours.
-The entire book should be read as there is a pretest that must be completed prior to starting the course.
-A passing grade must be achieved on the pretest for credits to be awarded.
+Participants are required to purchase "Handbook of Nitrous Oxide and Oxygen Sedation".
+The entire book should be read as there is a pre-test that must be completed prior to start of the course.
+Participants shall demonstrate competency by earning a passing grade on the posttest.
+A passing grade must be achieved for continuing education credits to be awarded.

 This course does not qualify participants for a conscious sedation permit in Florida which, by definition, includes intravenous sedation.

 8:30 am - 9:00 am Registration (Beverage Service)

 9:00 am – 5:00 pm Presentation (Lunch Included)

 Dr. Steven Kaltman, DMD

 Dr. Kaltman is a graduate of the University of Pittsburgh School of Dental Medicine.
 He completed his residency in oral and maxillofacial surgery at the University of Pittsburgh Medical Center and Montefiore University Hospital.
 He then served as program director and chair of the Department of Oral and Maxillofacial Surgery and the University of Pittsburgh Montefiore University Hospital, chair And program director at Allegheny General Hospital, and chair and program director at MCP/Hahnemann Medical School and Allegheny University Hospitals.
 He currently serves as chair of oral and maxillofacial surgery at Nova Southeastern University and Broward Health Medical Center and division director at Memorial Regional and Joe DiMaggio Children’s Hospital.
 He is past president of the American College of Oral and Maxillofacial Surgeons.